DanWillman/FilmsNFawties/README.md

 # Films 'n Fawties

 ## Adding new Films
 Create a pull request with the addition.
-New films going forward should include a link to the IMDB page, or if possible a link to reelgood showing where streaming is available.
+New films going forward should include a link to the Reelgood page to make finding streaming services for it easier.

 Example:
 - [ ] [Top Gun](https://reelgood.com/movie/top-gun-1986)